-Show rooms at the entrance to the tomb gate display cultural relics, one room concentrting on the general situation of the Leshan Han Cliffside Tomb and the other demonstrating how everyday life was lived during this period of Han Chinese cultural influence.
+Showrooms at the entrance to the tomb gate display cultural relics, one room concentrating on the general situation of the Leshan Han Cliffside Tomb and the other demonstrating how everyday life was lived during this period of Han Chinese cultural influence.

-Wuyou Mountain is located to the east of Leshan City near the confluence of the Dadu, Min and Qingyi Rivers.
-The three mountains – Lingyun, Wuyou and Ma'an – stand in close proximity one to another beside the river and are called by the joint name of Qingyi Mountain.
+Wuyou Mountain is located to the east of Leshan City near the confluence of the Dadu, Min, and Qingyi Rivers.
+The three mountains – Lingyun, Wuyou, and Ma'an – stand in close proximity one to another besides the river and are called by the joint name of Qingyi Mountain.
 Lingyun Mountain stands erect on the right while Ma'an Mountain stands on the left.
 Wuyou Mountain, which is also referred to as Middle Qingyi Peak, lies between them.

 Ancient Cliffside Inscriptions of Lingyun Mountain